allswellthatsmaxwell/Variancers/chapters/ch1.md

 “I am not in shock.
 We need to get away from the car.”
 He gave her one last light push, and when she started moving again, took his hand off her shoulderblade.
 “Further than this.
 Keep walking.”

 She walked.
-When they were thirty yards from the crash, he finally stopped.
+When they were maybe forty yards from the crash, he finally stopped.
 Cassie looked back at the car.
 She whooshed out a breath of air.
 “That was… really bad luck.”

 He smiled grimly.
 “Yes.
 It was.”

 She had a second to breathe now, and notice more.
 The man in front of her was broad-shouldered, and buff, especially for an old guy.
-Thebf was bleeding a little from a gash, probably from the glass, but yeah, the jacket hadn’t been cut at all.
-It was a tough material, extremely practical for just the kind of situation he’s found himself in.
+The front top of his head, just past the forehead, was bleeding a little from a gash, probably from the glass, but yeah, the jacket hadn’t been cut at all.
+It was a tough material - extremely practical, really, for just the kind of situation he’d found himself in.
 He had an old scar on his cheek - a long one.
 And he was missing two fingers on his left hand - the index and pinky.
 He wasn’t bleeding from his hand, and the skin looked healed over, so obviously not from the crash.

 ”I can stay, and tell the police you weren’t driving fast or anything.
 Oh!
 We need to call 911!”
 She pulled out her phone.